pod7/dragonage_compendium/README.md

 ## Notes/contact info

 I spent *a lot* of time on this.
 There were a lot of unknowns when I first started and I went down a lot of wrong paths as I tried to get my bearings.
 In the end, two of the resources I found most helpful in bridging gaps in my knowledge were [the wiki](http://www.datoolset.net/wiki/Main_Page) and [Sapphimod's tutorials](https://sapphimods.me/tutorials/dialogue-modding-pt-1/).
 Neither had complete information, but they would occassionally have just what I needed when I encountered a DA:O database-specific problem.
+Additional shout out to Microsoft for keeping information for the 2005 SQL server around on its website *and* for noting where older version of the server differed from the most recent information.
+I never thought I'd say this, but none of this have been possible without Microsoft.

 If you have the toolset already and you're interested in working with the database directly, it's actually not very difficult to use, and I have left an html notebook of what I learned [here](https://github.com/pod7/dragonage_compendium/blob/master/notebooks/origins/origins_exploration_html.html).

 Weird to use tumblr as my calling card, but it's Dragon Age, so feel free to reach out: http://planesofduality.tumblr.com/